Note: To get the most from our ACCA TX Flashcards – browse them from Left to Right

 • The AEA of the tax year

-• Any capital losses b/f at the start of the tax year
+• Any capital losses b/f brought forward from previous tax years

 It will also require an estimate of how much, if any, of the taxpayer’s basic rate band will be available for the tax year – this information will be provided in the exam.

-A payment on account, along with a return to HMRC, must be made within 30 days of the disposal of a residential property
+A payment on account, along with a return to HMRC, must be made within 60 days of the disposal (‘completion’) of a residential property.

 They will therefore be deducted from gains in the following order:

-(3) Gains on assets qualifying for business asset disposal relief or investors’ relief taxed at 10%
+(2) Gains on assets qualifying for business asset disposal relief or investors’ relief (taxed at 14%).

-The gains and losses of the current tax year must be netted off, from which net gains the AEA will then firstly be deducted, followed by the deduction of the capital losses brought forward.
+The gains and losses of the current tax year must be netted off to arrive at net gains for the tax year, then the AEA will be deducted, followed by the deduction of the capital losses brought forward.

-A chargeable gain arises when a chargeable person makes a chargeable disposal of a chargeable asset.
+A chargeable gain must be computed when a chargeable person makes a chargeable disposal of a chargeable asset.

 Please is there any condition for adding the “3 years not occupying residence for any reason” in computation for total number of occupation period?
 I did a question on the ACCA practice website and added it but on checking the answer, I found out that it wasn’t added.
 Here is the question;